velaia/GANZurvey/README.md

 * uses sessions to keep track of which image was selected by each user
 * easy setup

+* **Careful**: The image URLs contain information about the model (A or B) so an adversary could use that information in the HTML source code to cheat.

 ## Original requirements
 * Tested with Python 3.12.5